 With prior approval, employees on business travel may be accompanied by a family member or friend, when the presence of a companion will not interfere with successful completion of business objectives.
 The cost of travel and related expenses for a travel companion shall not be paid for by the Mille Lacs Band.
-Generally, employees are also

-Initial Effective Date: 1/06/10 Date of 05/14/1901/12/2022 permitted to combine personal travel with business travel, as long as time away from work is approved.
+Generally, employees are also permitted to combine personal travel with business travel, as long as time away from work is approved.
 Additional expenses arising from such non-business travel are the responsibility of the employee.